 Lastly, you may be entitled to direct compensation for your physical pain and mental suffering.
 These damages are difficult to calculate and depend heavily on the types of injuries you face and your personal experience of the pain.
 Many car insurance claims will not pay pain and suffering damages, and these may only be available from a lawsuit.

 Miami T-Bone Intersection Accident Lawyer

 If you or a loved one was severely injured in a car accident, call a personal injury lawyer today.
 Miami T-bone car accident lawyer Prosper Shaked handles car accident injury claims for car accident victims in the Miami area.
-For a free consultation on your case, contact The Law Offices of Prosper Shaked at (305) 690-0244 today.
+For a free consultation on your case, contact Prosper Shaked Accident Injury Attorneys PA at (305) 694-2676 today.